-In this article we discuss Discrete Effort, Level Of Effort and Apportioned Effort terms and their importance for Earned Value Management.
-Simply put, Discrete Effort, Level Of Effort and Apportioned Effort activities represent different types of tasks based on the nature of the project.
-Discrete Effort is a measurable effort, Apportioned Effort activities support Discrete Effort activities and level of efforts depend on discrete and apportioned efforts to which level of effort supports.
+In this article we discuss DE, LOE and AE terms and their importance for Earned Value Management.
+Simply put, DE, LOE and AE activities represent different types of tasks based on the nature of the project.
+DE is a measurable effort, AE activities support DE activities and level of efforts depend on discrete and apportioned efforts to which level of effort supports.

 In order to perform accurate Earned Value Management Calculations, you need to define the type of each activity clearly in the “Define Activities” process.
 Because the type of activity effects the method of performance measurements and EVM Calculations.